vidyashankar13/aws-drs-automation/README.md

               "Snapshot_Id": ""
            }
            ```
----
- # How To Guide:
-  1. Upload drs-repl.zip to an S3 bucket and note the path.
-  2. Create a CloudFormation Stack using the lambda.yaml template
-  3. You can invocate your lambda in multiple ways, visit [Invoking Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-invocation.html)
+  4. You can invocate your lambda in multiple ways, visit [Invoking Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-invocation.html)
 ---
 ## Parmeters used in CFT
 1. pLambdaFnName - Valid Name of the Lambda function